1iveowl/custom-claim-provider/README.md

 3. Click *View all applications in the directory*

-4. Select the *My Test Application 2* app registration [you created previously](https://learn.microsoft.com/en-us/entra/identity-platform/custom-extension-get-started#step-2-register-a-custom-authentication-extension) for jwt.ms.
+4. Select the *My Claim Provider Test App* app registration that you created previously for jwt.ms.

 5. If you're haven't created an app secret, follow these steps: